irtsa-dev/PyZeroWidth/README.md

 decode.binary8(message: str, encoding: str = 'utf') -> str
 decode.binary16(message: str, encoding: str = 'utf') -> str
 decode.binary24(message: str, encoding: str = 'utf') -> str
-# Decoding functions that deccodes the 'message' attempting to find zero-width characters encoded in a binary format.
+# Decoding functions that decodes the 'message' attempting to find zero-width characters encoded in a binary format.
 # Binary8 will expect the message to be encoded using the binary8 encode function and as such characters being represented with 8 digits.
 # Binary16 will expect the message to be encoded using the binary16 encode function and as such characters being represented with 16 digits.
 # Binary24 will expect the message to be encoded using the binary24 encode function and as such characters being represented with 24 digits.